gdavis/Mimir-ReleaseNotes/ios/Mimir-1.4.0.md

 - Added a "more" button to the Now Playing view's navigation bar with several actions: Share, Return Episode to Queue, Clear Now Playing
 - Fixed an issue where the last publish date for a podcast could show "53 years ago"
 - Fixed issue with Now Playing view not updating when clearing the current episode
+- Fixed a memory leak that could lead to a crash from download operations